aapigeosci/AAPIWebsite/site/content/whoWeAre/steeringCommittee.md

 menu:
     main:
         parent: Who We Are
-summary: "A list of members of the AAPIiG Steering Committee."
+summary: "The leaders and organizers who make AAPIiG happen."
 ---

-This group would not be possible without the collective efforts of the following members of the AAPIiG Steering Committee:
+AAPIiG would not be possible without the collective efforts of the following members of the AAPIiG Steering Committee:

 **Christine Y. Chen**, Co-founder